project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 ## 5.8 - Mystery crossings

-From fig xx, we found something unexpected for the energy levels corresponding to no overall excitation, i.e. those consisting of equal number of + and -.
+In fig 7, we found something unexpected for the energy levels corresponding to no overall excitation, i.e. those consisting of equal number of "+" and "-" for the TSS.
+We found that e.g. levels 2 and 3 appeared to cross each other.
+Considering that we are in an even parity universe, the expectation is that all levels can interact with each other and create anti-crossings in the process - so why don't levels 2 and 3 do this?
-- It seemed like one of the levels remains horizontal even though we turned the coupling on.
-- It seems like the energy levels with no overall excitation can actually cross

-What are these observations telling us?

-We'll first set $\Delta E = 0$ and inspect levels 2 and 3
+To dig a little deeper, we'll set $\Delta E = 0$ and inspect levels 2 and 3 in more detail - specifically we'll look at the corresponding eigenstates.

 ```python
 DeltaE = 0